bo4p5687/PE-Custom-Script/Animated Battler/PE v18/readme.md

   + Speed -> Speed of this animated.
 After this times, graphic moves to other frame.

-  + First -> Use when pokemon use moves.
-If you set it true, pokemon that will show first frame use move
+  + First -> Use when pokemon faint.
+If you set it true, pokemon that will show first frame faint (case: not animated)

+  + Faint -> Set true and pokemon has animated when he faint.

+  + Move -> Set true and pokemon has animated when he use moves.

+  + SpeedMove -> Speed of this animated.
+After this times, graphic moves to other frame. (case: pokemon use moves)